MichalPlocica/react-phone-store-recording/README.md

-6:00.05
+6:15:46

-commThis project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts